Skip to main content

 ExtensionHandling

 Compressed archives may contain multiple data files.
-Each file inside the archive is processed as a separate unit against the same pipeline configuration.
+Handling depends on the pipeline type:

 Uncompressed Files

-Files without a recognized compressed extension (e.g., .csv, .json, .xml, .xls, .pdf, .docx, .txt, etc) are processed in-memory directly.
+Files without a recognized compressed extension (e.g., .csv, .json, .xml, .xls, .pdf, .docx, .txt, etc) are read into memory and submitted directly.
 They are not staged to MinIO.

 Processing Flow